SKalt/git-cc/README.md

 ## Why write conventional commits through an interactive CLI?
 Figuring out what to write for an informative commit can be difficult.
-The convential commits standard helps figure out what to write.
+The conventional commits standard helps figure out what to write.
 As a bonus, conventional commits facilitate generating changelogs and semantic version increments.
 An interactive command-line application helps with following the standard.